 (4) Consent By Department Area or Regional Director.
 The Department (by an Area or Regional Director only) may consent to the admission of a person:

-(a) (custody:) in the custody of the Department
+(a) in the custody of the Department;

-(b) (care:) in the care of the Department if that person's parent(s) is unavailable for consultation or if that person's parent(s) after consultation consent or authorize the Department to consent; but the Department may not consent to the admission of a person in the care of the Department if that person's parent(s) after consultation refuse to consent or refuse to authorize the Department to consent
+(b) in the care of the Department if that person's parent(s) is unavailable for consultation or if that person's parent(s) after consultation consent or authorize the Department to consent; but the Department may not consent to the admission of a person in the care of the Department if that person's parent(s) after consultation refuse to consent or refuse to authorize the Department to consent; or

-(c) (ward:) who is a ward of the Department only if the Department as guardian has the specific power to consent to the admission of the ward to a mental health facility for an initial period of time not to exceed a maximum of 90 days.
+(c) who is a ward of the Department only if the Department as guardian has the specific power to consent to the admission of the ward to a mental health facility for an initial period of time not to exceed a maximum of 90 days.

 (5) Judicial Review After 90 Days.
 In any case where the Department has consented to the admission of a person to a mental health facility, the Department shall seek judicial review before it consents to an extension of the admission of such person to a mental health facility beyond a period of 90 days.

-(6) Antipsychotic Drugs.
-The determination of who may consent to the administration of antipsychotic drugs to a child shall be made according to 110 CMR 11.14.

 11.17: Other Extraordinary Medical Treatment

 (1) Recognizing that it is impossible to itemize every extraordinary medical treatment, the Department shall utilize the following factors to determine whether medical treatment is extraordinary: